usmanhameed2017/Node-JS/Lecture-46/Theory.md

   cookie: {
     httpOnly: true,             // Makes the cookie inaccessible to JavaScript (enhances security)
-    secure: false,              // Use `true` only if HTTPS is enabled sameSite:"strict",          // Ensures that cookies are sent only in same-site requests, preventing CSRF attacks
+    secure: false,              // Use `true` only if HTTPS is enabled
+    sameSite: "strict",         // Ensures that cookies are sent only in same-site requests, preventing CSRF attacks
-    maxAge: 7 * 60 * 60 * 1000  // Set session cookie expiration to 7 hours
+    maxAge: 1000 * 60 * 60 * 7  // Set session cookie expiration to 7 hours
   }
 }));